© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen-y-Gaer Camp is a scheduled monument protected by Cadw under reference DE045.
 View the official record →

-Pen-y-Gaer Camp is a prehistoric hillfort situated in Denbighshire, Wales, occupying a defensive position on elevated terrain.
+Pen-y-Gaer Camp is a prehistoric hillfort situated in Denbighshire, Wales, designated as a scheduled ancient monument by Cadw.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE045.

 Pen-y-Gaer Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen-y-Gaer Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE045.